Royal Regiment of New Zealand Artillery: 1980s–1990s

 A range of new capabilities were introduced during this period.
-In 1986 the British designed, Australian produced 105-mm L119 Hamel Light Gun was introduced, while computerized artillery systems were introduced in 1989, and global positioning systems in 1997, which resulted in a significant increase in capability.
+In 1986 the British designed, Australian produced 105-mm L119 Hamel Light Gun was introduced, while computerised artillery systems were introduced in 1989, and global positioning systems in 1997, which resulted in a significant increase in capability.
 In 1997 the French Mistral short range air defence missile was acquired, providing an anti-aircraft capability for the first time since 1961.
 The headquarters of 3rd Field Regiment RNZA was disbanded in 1990, with its two subordinate TF batteries remaining.

 Twenty-first century

 Today, the RNZA consists of a single regiment: